 Dear Fellow Church Members,

 Greet him or her by name and with a smile.
 Find out what they like or are interested in (and if they can't communicate it, speak to their parents or caregivers about it).
-He's twelve and likes trains?
-I promise you if you borrow some of the trains from the preschool room he'll feel comfortable and play contentedly with the trains and want to come back to church to play with the trains.
-And make sure there's a few trains for him when he does come back.
+Keep in mind this special interest each time you interact with them.

-It is so easy for some people to only see the diagnosis and the weaknesses.
 But each and every person is fearfully and wonderfully made by God (Psalm 139:14) and has been blessed with gifts, talents and strengths.
 Find out theirs and see how you can implement it in the church.
 She loves art?
 Ask her to draw a picture of your Bible lesson and share it with the class when she's done.
 Help them feel included by introducing them to a friendly peer and help nurture that relationship.
 Invite them into the activities the group is doing, but don't push if they don't feel comfortable.
-See if you can give them a special task they enjoy, such as helping to clean up after snack time and thank them for helping.
+See if you can give them a special task they enjoy, such as being a greeter before the church service or helping to clean up after snack time in children's church and thank them for helping.

-Yeah, I know I talked about how to help love and accommodate the special needs children into your church family, but I have to throw this in there.
-Did I mention special needs parenting is exhausting?
-It's stressful too.
 Reports say that special needs parents can have stress levels as high as soldiers in combat.
 So when you see the parents say hi and smile and ask how they are doing.
 Then ask again, because I promise you, they'll say they're fine, but they might not be and are waiting for an invitation to share what's really going on in their lives.
 If they do share what's going on, listen completely, without interrupting.
 When you do speak, don't cast judgement or give advice unless it was asked.
 Share the promises of God with them, because I can guarantee you, special needs parenting makes you doubt the promises of God from time to time.
 Ask how you can be praying for them and their family, and then do pray for them.
-Send them a thinking of you card (or a text!) letting them know you were praying for them--when they open that card or see that text it will mean the world to them.
-Offer to baby-sit one night so the parents can go out on a much-needed date.
-If you know a Christian special needs family that is not attending church, invite them to yours and be intentional about making them feel welcome if they do join you.
-Those small acts of kindness will be HUGE to these parents.

 It doesn't matter if your church is big or small, all churches can do this.
-You don't need to have a church disability program to implement this.
-Just be the hands and feet of Jesus.
-Or the hands and feet that brought a man who was paralyzed to Jesus with a little bit of extra work.
+You don't need to have a church disability ministry to implement this.
+Just be like the hands and feet of the friends that brought their paralyzed friend to Jesus.
+It required some extra work, but they didn't hesitate because they wanted their friend to see Jesus.
 If you have a moment, please watch this video.
 It is a beautiful picture of what the body of Christ should look like, and yet so many churches that I have been to are missing the special needs community in their church body.

 See you on Sunday, Jenn